ReVanced/revanced-branding/README.md

 the distinct shape of the ReVanced logo (the entire V-shape) isn't hampered by the OS designs or other arbitrary changes.

-As for sizing, the V-shape should not be too small or too big compared to other application, you may "use" the official the grid if exist to provide preliminary assessment, optical sizing can be use instead of precise grid and/or mathematical sizing may be use to provide equally consistent experience with the rest of the system.
+As for sizing, the V-shape should not be too small or too big compared to other application, you may "use" the official the grid if exist to provide preliminary assessment, optical sizing can be use instead of precise grid and/or mathematical sizing to provide equally consistent experience with the rest of the system.

 The logo should be visible with adequate constrast as possible with these filter:
 * Colored
-* Greyscale (If the OS supports customizable tinting of the icon and/or layered effect)
+* Greyscale (If the OS supports customizable tinting and/or layered effect)
-* Monochrome (If the OS supports monochromic effect)
+* Monochrome (If the OS supports light tinting and/or monochromic effect)

 #### Extended features